Updated: November 17, 2021

 The short description “little black bugs” can apply to a lot of insects.

-The following insects can be described as little black bugs:
+Here are examples of 10 insects can be described as “little black bugs:”

 • Ants: One of the most common household pests, ants typically build their colonies underground.
 They may wander inside looking for food, which they bring back to the nest in order to feed their queen.